 - Challenge him/herself to try new activities, songs, games, and public speaking.

-Participants who successfully complete the program may serve as CITs later in the summer.
+Participants who successfully complete the program may serve as CITs later in the summer and at School’s Out Camps throughout the year.

 Counselor-in-Training (CIT) Program

-Download the checklist of pre-requisites.
-Please complete the checklist documenting experience and training and bring it with you to your interview.
+Prerequisites: Download the checklist of prerequisites.
+Applicants must complete the checklist documenting experience and training and bring it with you to your interview.

 Grades: Rising 9th-10th grades

-Dates: Any dates June 12-Aug 25.
-CITs also invited to staff training week June 4, 7, 8, 9, 10, 11.
-CIT schedules are arranged with Camp Manager.
-Priority given to those committing to 4+ weeks.
+Dates: Any dates of the summer.
+CITs are also invited to staff training week but are not required to attend any sessions.
+CIT schedules are arranged with Camp Manager and Program Coordinator.
+Priority is given to those who can commit to 4+ weeks of camp.